-If you’re looking for the best kids glasses, you’ve come to the right place.
+If you’re looking for the best kids' glasses, you’ve come to the right place.
 Homeschooling, at least part of the week, is now the norm for many families, which means more hours in front of the screen.
-We’ve all felt the additional strain on our eyes (and our grocery budget) this year, but kids, and even toddlers, are extra susceptible.
+We’ve all felt the additional strain on our eyes (and our grocery budget) these past few years, but kids, and even toddlers, are extra susceptible.
 As parents, we often don’t think about our kids needing glasses until they’ve already been needing them for a while.
 Luckily, they look as cute as a bright-eyed Disney character when they don some colorful frames.

 So, we’re here to share a friendly reminder to be proactive with your child’s vision health and show you the best kid and toddler glasses brands, styles, and frames, including picks that are virtually unbreakable.
 And while you’re at it, maybe you should grab a pair for yourself, too.